mikedilger/mosaic-spec/docs/record.md

 ### Kind

-4 bytes at `[204:208]`
+4 bytes at `[172:176]`

 This is the [kind](kinds.md) of the record which is application specific, and determines the nature of the payload, represented in 4 bytes (32 bits) as an unsigned integer, little-endian.

+### RESV1

+2 bytes at `[176:178`

+These are reserved and MUST be 0.

 ### Len_t

-2 bytes at `[208:210]` representing the length of the tags section divided by 8, as an unsigned integer in litte-endian format.
+1 bytes at `[178:180]` representing the length of the tags section in bytes as an unsigned integer in little-endian format.

-The tags section is padded out to 64-bit alignment.
+This represents the exact length of the tags section, not counting padding at the end to achieve 64-bit alignment.

-The maximum tags section length is 524288 bytes.
+The maximum tags section length is 65536 bytes.

 ### Len_p

-2 bytes at `[210:212]` representing the length of the payload section divided by 8, as an unsigned integer in little-endian format.
+4 bytes at `[180:184]` representing the length of the payload section in bytes as an unsigned integer in little-endian format.

-The payload section is padded out to 64-bit alignment.
+This represents the exact length of the payload section, not counting padding at the end to achieve 64-bit alignment.

-The maximum payload section length is 524288 bytes.
+The maximum payload section length is 1_048_384 bytes.

+### RESERVED2

+6 bytes at `[184:190]`

+This Reserved space MUST be set to 0.

 ### Flags

-2 bytes at `[212:214]`
+2 bytes at `[190:192]`

-Reserved flags MUST be set to 0.

 * 0x01 ZSTD - The payload is compressed with Zstd
 * 0x02 FROM_AUTHOR - Servers SHOULD only accept the record from the author (requiring authentication)
 * 0x04 TO_RECIPIENTS - Servers SHOULD only serve the record to people tagged (requiring authentication)
 * 0x08 NO_BRIDGE - Bridges SHOULD NOT propogate the record to other networks (nostr, mastodon, etc)
 * 0x10 EPHEMERAL - The record is ephemeral; Servers should serve it to current subscribers and not keep it.
-* 0x20 - RESERVED
-* 0x40 - RESERVED
-* 0x80 - RESERVED
-* 0x100 - RESERVED
-* 0x200 - RESERVED
-* 0x400 - RESERVED
-* 0x800 - RESERVED
-* 0x1000 - RESERVED
-* 0x2000 - RESERVED
-* 0x4000 - RESERVED
-* 0x8000 - RESERVED
+* All other bits - RESERVED and MUST be 0

-### Reserved

-2 bytes at `[214:216]`

-This Reserved space MUST be set to 0.

 ### Tags

-Varying bytes at `[216:216+Len_t]`
+Varying bytes at `[192:192+Len_t]`

 These are searchable key-value tags.